-Rivier’s Coordinator of Disability Services is happy to help students with documented disabilities secure the accommodations they need to succeed academically.
+At Rivier University, our Disability Services staff are here to help you secure the accommodations you need to succeed academically.

 - The date/dates of all testing

 - The name, title, and professional credentials of the evaluator

 - The names of the assessment instruments used, which must be appropriate for an adult population

 - A clear statement of the diagnosed disability from the doctor or clinician

 - A description of specific accommodation requests based on clear and specific evidence of a disability, including a description of the related functional limitations and a list of the tests and techniques used to arrive at the diagnosis

 - If you have medical disabilities, appropriate documentation from a physician will be sufficient

 Once our Office of Disability Services reviews all clinical documentation, they will work with you to arrange for reasonable accommodations.
 To continue accommodations, you must meet with the Coordinator at the beginning of each semester.